The Munsters currently airs on TV Land Weekdays at 9:30 PM, ET/PT.

 The Pilots

-"My Fair Munster" was produced first as a pilot (in color, even), and shown to the networks in hopes of the premise being picked up as a regular series.
+"My Fair Munster" was produced first as a pilot (in color, even), and shown to the networks in hopes that the premise would be picked up as a regular series.
 This first pilot did not reflect the final casting, as Joan Marshal played Lily Munster, and Happy Derman played Eddie Munster.
 This pilot was not well received, and so a second pilot was filmed.
-Rather than changing the actors or the premise, however, the only basic thing that was changed was that it was not filmed in color, but instead was done in black and white, and the opening scene was changed.
+Rather than changing the actors or the premise, however, the main difference was that it was not filmed in color, but instead was done in black and white, and the opening scene was altered.

-Again, the pilot was not deemed acceptable.
-Not surprising since nothing major had been altered, hmmm?
+Again, the pilot was not deemed acceptable - which isn't that surprising, considering.
 Finally, cast changes were introduced.
 Yvonne DeCarlo was brought in to play Lily Munster, and Butch Patrick joined the cast as Eddie Munster.
-This time, the pilot was well received and the rest is history.
+This time, the pilot did well and the rest is history.